uva-cs/dsa2/docs/syllabus.md

 Let our TAs be students when they are not on the clock as TAs.

-**Consequences of Unprofessional Behavior**: Unprofessional behavior, such as misbehavior towards instructors, classmates, or TAs, or causing disctractions for other students, can be held against a student when final grades are calculated.
+**Consequences of Unprofessional Behavior**: Unprofessional behavior, such as misbehavior towards instructors, classmates, or TAs, or causing distractions for other students, can be held against a student when final grades are calculated.
 The penalty is up to 20% of the final course grade.

-## Honesty and Collaboration
+## Honesty, Collaboration, and Generative AI Usage

 We always hope everyone will behave honestly.
 We know we all are tempted to do what we ought not;
 if you do something you regret, the sooner you tell us the sooner (and more leniently) we can correct it.

+Generative AI is the way of the future, especially in computing.
+While we encourage embracing it, as your instructors and as computer scientists, we believe that a firm foundation in computer science is necessary for efficient and accurate use of these emerging tools.
+This is a foundation course, so we want to help you build intuition outside of AI for programming so that you will have the background and expertise moving forward when you use generative AI.  **Namely, expert AI use requires expertise.**

 ### No plagiarism (nor anything like it)